Univé: Structure

-Univé has about 3,100 employees, about half of them employed by the mutuals.
+As of 2006, Univé had about 3,100 employees, about half of them employed by the mutuals.

 In May 2006, a collaboration with health insurer VGZ-IZA-Triassic was announced.
 The merger has been approved by the NMa and De Nederlandsche Bank and is effective as of January 1, 2007.
-The name of the insurance is for now Univé-VGZ-IZA-Trias.
+The name of the insurer became Univé-VGZ-IZA-Trias.